 In the case of a serious incident at the preschool, an educator will phone the school office for immediate assistance.
-If emergency services are required, one educator make the call from their mobile and then contact the school office for assistance.
+If emergency services are required, one educator make the call from their mobile and then Date last updated: 02/08/2023 Page: 2 contact the school office for assistance.
 The other educator will supervise the rest of the children with the support of office staff.